phoughton/check_app_gui/README.md

 pip install -r requirements.txt
 ```

-4. Run the code with the example files:
+4. Run the code with the example files in the images folder:

 ```bash
 python3 analse_image.py
 ```

+5. Look for outputs in the output folder